 Despite its precision and aesthetic advantages, Micro FUE comes with certain challenges.
 The technique requires highly skilled surgeons and specialized micro-punch tools, as even slight errors during extraction lead to follicle damage or low graft survival.
 Because the process is meticulous, it is time-consuming, especially for large sessions, which test both the patience of the surgeon and the endurance of the patient.

-Another concern is the limited donor supply—patients with low follicular density are suitable candidates.
-While the scarring is minimal, overharvesting or poor technique still cause patchiness in the donor area.
-Moreover, the cost is typically higher than standard FUE due to the advanced tools and expertise involved.
-Clinics without proper experience struggle to deliver consistent results, which is why established centers like Vera Clinic in Turkey are preferred for their proven track record and modern infrastructure.
+Another concern is the limited donor supply; patients with low follicular density are not suitable candidates.
+While the scarring is minimal, over-harvesting or poor technique still cause patchiness in the donor area.
+Moreover, the cost is higher than standard FUE due to the advanced tools and expertise involved.
+Clinics without proper experience struggle to deliver consistent results, which is why established centers like Vera Clinic in Turkey are preferred for their proven track record, with more than 40,000 cumulative procedures performed across its hair-restoration methods to date and 98% patient satisfaction rate, figures maintained by Vera Clinic Academy (Vera Clinic Academy Database, 2026).

 How Is the Procedure for Micro FUE Hair Transplants?